Skip to main content

 Course Description

-In this 8-hour, virtual training learners take part in an interactive training that begins with the fundamentals and definitions commonly associated with the world of substance abuse treatment.
-Substance abuse and mental illness (co-occurring disorders) are extremely common and influence the effectiveness of overall crisis intervention.
-In addition to learning commonly used screening tools and how they apply to ASAM levels and the stages of change, learners will engage in practice unconditional hope and care coordination.
-Learners are required to apply their learning through interactive games, case scenarios, and quizzes to develop their knowledge, skills, and abilities as it relates to Substance Use.
+Substance use and co-occurring mental health conditions (also known as co-occurring disorders) are very common and can significantly impact the effectiveness of crisis intervention.
+In addition to learning commonly used screening tools and how they apply to ASAM levels and the stages of change, you'll engage in practice unconditional hope and care coordination.
+You are required to apply your learning through interactive games, case scenarios and quizzes to develop your knowledge, skills and abilities as it relates to substance use.

 Joanne Tulachka, MA, LPC, CSAC